Annual Salary

 You'll usually need:

-You could do a college course to help you get started as a model maker.
-Courses include:
+You could do a college course to help you learn some of the skills needed to get a trainee position with a company.

 You'll usually need:

-Making things out of different types of materials as a hobby can help you to stretch your creativity and practise problem solving.
-You can demonstrate your potential to course providers and employers by creating a portfolio.
+Making things out of different types of materials as a hobby can help you develop your creative skills.
+You can demonstrate your potential to course providers and employers by creating a portfolio of your work.

 Find more advice about working in model making in the creative industries through ScreenSkills.